fwang1337/C-N-Method-for-American-option/README.md

 The Black-Scholes equation is a partial differential equation, which describes the price of an option over time.
-The key insight behind the equation is that one can perfectly hedge the option by buying and selling the underlying asses and the "bank account asset" (cash) in just the right way to eliminate risk.
+The key insight behind the equation is that one can perfectly hedge the option by buying and selling the underlying asset and the "bank account asset" (cash) in just the right way to eliminate risk.

 $$\begin{equation}\frac{\partial V}{\partial t}+ \frac{1}{2}S^2\sigma^2\frac{\partial^2 V}{\partial S^2}+ (r - D)S\frac{\partial V}{\partial S} - r V = 0 \end{equation}$$